Brewing Tea & Reading Books

 Disability in Science Fiction

-When we look for books that deals with disability in science fiction, we have more options than we used to, but especially in mail stream books and other media, it is still a rare sight.
+When we look for books that deals with disability in science fiction, we have more options than we used to, but especially in main stream books and other media, it is still a rare sight.
 Content warning: Cancer, chronic illness and disability

 Read more…